 At the launch of litigation in February 1998, the South African Government (SAG) voluntarily agreed not to promulgate or bring into effect Section 15C, (or any part of Act 90) pending a ruling by the Constitutional Court.
 Several attempts to reach a negotiated settlement followed.
-In June 1999, after national elections resulted in appointment of a new Cabinet, the pharmaceutical industry immediately made overtures to the new Government, for the purpose of reaching a mutually acceptable solution to the dispute over the Medicines Act, to no avail.
-In August of 1999, PhRMA members active in South Africa voluntarily suspended litigation after Health Minister Manto Tshabalala-Msimang announced that the Medicine Act would be returned to Parliament for extensive amendments.
+In June 1999, South Africa held its second free national elections, as a result of which a new Cabinet was appointed.
+Via the South Africa Pharmaceutical Manufacturers Association (SA PMA), the industry immediately made multiple overtures to the new Government, for the purpose of reaching a mutually acceptable solution to the dispute over the Medicines Act, to no avail.
+The SA PMA was ultimately forced by the government to file replying papers in July 2000, despite additional confusion being created by the government which had attempted to incorporate Section 15C into the Medicines Act regulatory legislation of 1999.
+Court appearances on the lawsuit are likely to occur in March, 2001.

+In August of 1999, SA PMA voluntarily suspended litigation after Health Minister Manto Tshabalala-Msimang announced that the Medicine Act would be returned to Parliament for extensive amendments.
 Despite several further public announcements that these amendments would be made during 2000, the law has not been returned to Parliament.
+Amendments during this year are now unlikely.
 Notwithstanding the promised amendments, the Minister's legal advisors have insisted that petitioners continue litigation on the existing law - refusing to allow the continued and logical suspension of the case.
-PhRMA members ultimately were compelled by the Government of South Africa to file replying papers in July 2000, despite the lack of action on needed (and promised) amendments.
-A Court date of March 5, 2001 has been set.

 PhRMA members active in the South African market continue to pursue every possible avenue to reach a negotiated settlement.
 PhRMA members would ultimately prefer a negotiated settlement and the forging of a partnership that immediately seeks to address the AIDS pandemic in Southern Africa.
-In particular, PhRMA members